FAQ

 Yes, a sod lawn needs no special care because it is a healthy mature lawn when installed, whereas a sprigged or seeded lawn requires months, even years, of nurturing to reach maturity.

-Sod is grown, under expert supervision, from either top quality seed blends or certified hybrid sprigs.
-After it has been installed, just water, mow and fertilize your sod lawn, as needed, and it will remain a healthy, green carpet of grass, requiring very little maintenance.
+Sod is grown, under expert supervision, from either top-quality seed blends or certified hybrid sprigs.
+After it has been installed, just water, mow and fertilize your sod lawn, as needed, and it will remain a healthy, green carpet of grass, requiring very little maintenance for years to come!

 How is Sod Related to Our Lifestyle?